On the statistical theory of self-gravitating collisionless dark matter flow: Fundamental kinematic relations

 The velocity field of self-gravitating collisionless dark matter flow (SG-CFD) can be very complex.
-We demonstrated that on small scale, virialized halos are spherical and isotropic with incompressible proper velocity.
-The peculiar velocity of small halos should have a constant divergence of $-3Ha$ \citep[see][Eq.
-(60)] {Xu:2022-The-mean-flow--velocity-disper}.
+We demonstrated that on small scale, virialized haloes are spherical and isotropic.
+The peculiar velocity of small haloes should have a constant divergence of $-3Ha$.
 On large scale, velocity is proportional to the gradient of the gravitational potential, curl free, and irrotational (Zeldovich approximation \citep{Zeldovich:1970-Gravitational-Instability---an}).
-In this regard, velocity field in SG-CFD is much more complicated than the velocity in incompressible, homogeneous, and isotropic turbulence.
 Next, we will extend the discussion to three different types of flow.